Inventor Frank Ritter of Rochester Purchases Kepler’s Point, Builds Lindenhof In 1889

 Hanna, who had business ties in St. Louis, passed away from a massive heart attack four years later in 1956 at the age of 74.

-In 1960, Linden Cove was purchased by the Garlock Reality Corporation of Alexandria Bay.
-The property, then reportedly comprised of a large residence, guest house, boat house and several acres of landscaped land with water frontage of 1,000 feet, was assessed for $22,900 and plans were under way for building development.
+In 1960, Linden Cove was purchased by the Garlock Realty Corporation of Alexandria Bay.
+The property, then reportedly comprised of a large residence, guest house, boat house, and several acres of landscaped land with a water frontage of 1,000 feet, was assessed for $22,900, and plans were underway for building development.
 Though the mansion is long gone, some of the stonework still remains.